Business Rate Retail Discount

 Relief for Local Newspapers

 The Government is providing funding to local authorities so that they can provide a discount worth up to £1,500 a year on office space occupied by local newspapers.
 This was due to run to 2024/25.

 Local authorities have a general power to grant discretionary local discounts.
 Full details can be obtained from the local authority.

-The award of such discounts is considered likely to amount to state aid.
-However it will be state aid compliant where it is provided in accordance with the De Minimis Regulations EC 1407/2013.
-The De Minimis Regulations allow an undertaking to receive up to EUR 200,000 ‘de minimis’ aid over a rolling three year period.
+The award of discounts is considered likely to amount to state aid.
+However, it will be state aid compliant where it is provided in accordance with the De Minimis Regulations EC 1407/2013.
+The De Minimis Regulations allow an undertaking to receive up to EUR 200,000 ‘de minimis’ aid over a rolling three-year period.
 If you are receiving, or have received, any ‘de minimis’ aid granted during the current or two previous financial years (from any source), you should inform the local authority immediately with details of the aid received.

 The local authority has discretion to give hardship relief in specific circumstances.
 Full details can be obtained from the local authority.

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
 However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS - website www.rics.org ) and the Institute of Revenues, Rating and Valuation (IRRV - website www.irrv.org.uk ) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
 Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.

 Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available at http://www.scilly.gov.uk/

 A hard copy is available on request by writing to the council or by calling

 Previous years business rates information can be found at the following links: